fastforwardlabs/mdffreport12/src/02-background.md

 Optimizing for precision may be useful when the cost of failure is low, or to reduce human workload.
-Optimizing for high recall may be more appropriate when the cost of a false negative is very high&#151;for example, in airport security, where it is better to flag many items for human inspection (low cost) in order to avoid the much higher cost of incorrectly admitting a dangerous item onto a flight.
+Optimizing for high recall may be more appropriate when the cost of a false negative is very high; for example, in airport security, where it is better to flag many items for human inspection (low cost) in order to avoid the much higher cost of incorrectly admitting a dangerous item onto a flight.
 While there are several ways to optimize for precision or recall, the manner in which